SarahTech-alt/full-stack-treats/README.md

 Pro Mode:
 ===
-### Eye of the Tiger
-**If you're feeling fancy and have some time to spare**, try this one.

 You might need to research query strings and express.

 - [ ] `GET /treats?q=donut` should return only treats that match the query parameter